 KCHA's Family Self-Sufficiency (FSS) program helps residents reach financial independence.
 If you qualify, a case manager helps you identify and work toward long-term goals, such as:

-- Getting off of welfare
+- Getting off of public assistance

 - Training for a job

 - Starting a business

 You must have a Section 8 voucher or live in subsidized housing to take part in the FSS program.

 To join the FSS program you must:

 KCHA assigns you an FSS case manager after you sign the contract.
 This person first helps you define your goals and the path to reach them.
 In the years that follow they connect you with the services and support you need.

 KCHA also opens an interest-earning escrow account — similar to a savings account — in your name.
 If your rent increases based on employment income, we deposit money into your escrow account each month.
 You receive the full amount held in the account if you fulfill the terms of your contract and reach self-sufficiency within five years.

 FSS staff and their partners can offer information and resources to help you reach your goals.
 These can include: